 6 Benefits of Initial Coin Offering Options As Crowdfunding

 In a world with significant barriers to entry for early-stage investment, this was a goldmine.
 Enter the initial coin offering or ICO.
-With this, businesses raise money through cryptocurrency coin creation.
+With this, small businesses raise money through cryptocurrency coin creation.

 But what is an ICO and how can it benefit your small business?
 In this post, we’ll cover the benefits of initial coin offerings.